Do you know how to prepare your business for sale?

-On the other hand, there will be family factors that will also affect the sale and, in some cases, even prevent it.
-Some examples are companies with a large number of shareholders, some even untraceable, companies in the hands of the “generation of cousins”, or in which its shareholders are at odds.
-Identify as soon as possible any possible family conflicts and put them on the table as soon as possible, and let yourself be advised and mediated by expert lawyers in these types of family conflict.
+On the other hand, family factors will also affect the sale and, in some cases, even prevent it.
+Some examples are companies with many shareholders, some even untraceable, companies in the hands of the “generation of cousins”, or in which its shareholders are at odds.
+Identify as soon as possible any possible family conflicts and put them on the table as soon as possible, and let yourself be advised and mediated by expert lawyers in these types of family conflicts.

 When you prepare your business for sale, it is desirable to prevent executives from leaving during the negotiation phases of the sale, as this could be devastating to the buyer’s perceived value.

-One measure we have implemented on occasion with the entrepreneur has been to inform key executives of the sale idea and reward them with a percentage of the transaction value, encouraging them to collaborate to improve financial ratios during this period.
+One measure we have implemented on occasion with the entrepreneur has been to inform key executives of the sale idea and reward them with a percentage of the transaction value.
+This will encourage them to collaborate to improve financial ratios during this period.

 You must involve your employees in this strategic plan, making them aware of it, defining the company’s overall strategy, and specifying it at lower levels that will take the form of action plans (departmental or of the different areas).

 When you put your company on the market, any investor, whether financial or industrial, will ask for a realistic and credible but also ambitious business plan on which to base the company’s future.

 This will help you give credibility and generate interest in the investor.
 Keep in mind that the buyer will have more resources and will accelerate the growth of your company.